-The largest providers of advanced research computing in Ontario are four consortia hosted by Ontario universities:
+The largest providers of Advanced Research Computing in Ontario are four consortia hosted by Ontario universities:

-|Centre for Advanced Computing at Queen’s University (formerly HPCVL) is a consortium comprised of Queen’s University, Carleton University, University of Ottawa, and the Royal Military College of Canada, specializing in secure, advanced computing resources and support for academic and medical researchers.|
+|Centre for Advanced Computing (consortia led by Queen’s University), formerly known as HPCVL, is comprised of Queen’s University, Carleton University, University of Ottawa, and the Royal Military College of Canada, specializing in secure, advanced computing resources and support for academic and medical researchers.|

-|SciNet (consortia led by University of Toronto): is Canada’s largest supercomputer centre, providing Canadian researchers with computational resources and expertise necessary to perform their research on scales not previously possible in Canada.|
+|SciNet (consortia led by University of Toronto) is Canada’s largest supercomputer centre, providing Canadian researchers with computational resources and expertise necessary to perform their research on scales not previously possible in Canada.|

 |ACEnet – The Atlantic Computational Excellence Network is a consortium of Atlantic Canadian Universities|

 |Calcul Québec – a research consortium consisting of all Quebec universities and colleges|

 |Westgrid – encompasses 15 partner institutions across British Columbia, Alberta, Saskatchewan and Manitoba|